jstrait/clawhammer/README.markdown

 </tr>
 <tr>
     <td>35:</td>
-    <td>Flag for whether sample should be stretched to fill a full measure when played in Hammerhead.
+    <td>Flag for whether sound should be stretched to fill a full measure when played in Hammerhead.
 (For example, a drum loop).
 Ignored by Clawhammer.</td>
     <td>0x01 for true, 0x00 for false</td>
 </tr>
 </table>